McCLIM/McCLIM/Extensions/dot/README.md

 ## How it works

 This extension integrates with the [cl-dot](https://github.com/michaelw/cl-dot) project.
-When laying out the graph, an instance of `cl-dot::graph` is created that represents the graph.
-This graph is then passed to a user overridable function that must return a `cl-dot::graph` instance, with all the layout relevant attributes (like `pos`) populated.
+When laying out the graph, an instance of `cl-dot:graph` is created that represents the graph.
+This graph is then passed to a user overridable function that must return a `cl-dot:graph` instance, with all the layout relevant attributes (like `pos`) populated.

 The default layout function (`external-graphviz-dot-processor`) calls